-With an average savings of over $15/window during heating season, we think insulating your windows with plastic film makes whole lot of sense—especially if you live in an old, drafty house.
-And if you've got any windows that don't open, keep those insulated year-round for extra savings on cooling costs during the summer months.
+With an average savings of over $15/window during heating season, insulating your windows with plastic film makes whole lot of sense—especially if you live in an old, drafty house.
+And if you have any windows that don't open, keep those insulated year-round for extra savings on cooling costs during the summer months.
 Here's how.

 What You Need

 - Extra window tape (optional)

 1. Before you even head out to the store, measure each window you plan to insulate.
 Plastic sheeting in the kits comes in many different configurations, and you can usually make one kit work for a few different windows, so it's important to know the exact dimensions you need to cover.
 Next to the insulation kits, you'll find window tape; it is sold with the kit, but I like to pick up an extra roll—just in case.

 2. Wipe down the sill and the trim around the window throughly with a damp cloth.
 Check the window lock to be sure it is secure, and adjust the blinds to a desired height.
 Remember, you won't be able to move them around once the plastic is up.

 3. Once the frame and sill are completely dry, apply the tape to the window frame on the front of the molding and down around the sill, leaving a 1" border from the edge of the frame.
 After the tape is applied around the entire window, go back over it and press firmly to ensure a secure hold.
 Don't be too worried about paint peeling off—the tape is secure, but not quite that strong.

 4. Open your kit and lay the plastic sheeting out on a large, flat, dust-free surface (not the floor).
 Measure and cut the plastic so that it extends 5" on each side of the original window measurements.
 The box usually calls for less excess, but I like to allow lots of room, just in case.